m7b5 (m7-5) chords

 Movable shape with root on fourth string

-And last, a movable alternative with the root on 4th string.
+And lastly, a movable alternative with the root on 4th string.

 How and when to use half-diminished chords

 These chords are, for example, used as an in-between chord.
-It can be used both in its own key or in other keys which its tones partly match.
+It can be used both in its own key or in other keys where its tones partly match.

 In jazz, for example, m7b5 are often used in minor harmonies as the ii chord: